Ontario Youth Apprenticeship Program

 Students intending to participate in OYAP should start planning early by:

 researching the types of skilled trades requiring apprenticeships that interest them.
-(Try this online survey for a start!)
+(Try the Trades Explorer Survey for a start!)

 researching the opportunities for apprenticeships in their area - see the list and map below for employers who have offered OYAP placements recently;

-selecting and completing high school courses related to their skilled trade of interest selecting Co-operative Education in grade 11 and/or 12 speaking to a Guidance teacher to assist them in their research and course planning
+selecting and completing high school courses related to their skilled trade of interest selecting Co-operative Education for grade 11 and/or 12 speaking to a Guidance teacher to assist them in their research and course planning